FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_manageAdministratorAccounts/t_st_add_administrator_account.md

     "title": "Add an  administrator account",
     "linkTitle": "Add an administrator account",
     "weight": "180"
-}If you have access to the *Administrators* page, you can define multiple administrators with varied access privileges for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> administration.
+}If you have access to the *Administrators* page, you can define multiple administrators with varied access privileges for {{< SecureTransport/componentshortname  >}} administration.
 Master administrators and delegated administrators with the **Manage Administrators** privilege have access to the *Administrators* page by default.

 1. Select **Accounts > Administrators**.
     The *Administrators* page is displayed.